KarthiVi95/ActivitySuggestion/README.md

 The webpage has a dialogflow module embedded in it.
 It runs on the Firebase server.
 Once you start the chat, you give the details of the activity required through a friendly conversation.
 And at the end the graphql query is composed with the determined parameters and API call to the BoredAPI is made and gives back the activity response.

+## results

+Please open the screenshots.doc to view the working sample screenshot of the Lazy Boredom Killer